-Whether it’s to help you sleep, count your steps or manage your weekly budget, apps are here to make every aspect of our lives easier.
+Whether it's to help you sleep, count your steps or manage your weekly budget, apps are here to make every aspect of our lives easier.
 And, learning English is no exception.
 Language learning apps are an excellent way of acquiring new vocabulary without becoming stressed by complicated grammar books or YouTube tutorials.
-They’re also a great way to keep in touch with the language in your downtime outside of your language lessons.
+They’re also a great way to keep in touch with the language in your downtime outside of your online English language lessons.

 So, to help you decide which apps are worth your time (and mobile phone data) we’ve listed some of the best apps for English language learners.